powsybl/powsybl-core/docs/simulation/dynamic/configuration.md

 `stopTime` defines when the simulation stops, in seconds.
 The default value of this property is `1`.

 **debugDir**
-This property indicates a directory path where debug files will be dumped.
-If `null`, no file is dumped.
+This property specifies the directory path where debug files will be dumped.
+If `null`, no files will be dumped.

 ### Specific parameters
 Some implementations use specific parameters that can be defined in the configuration file or in the JSON parameters file: